mattermost/docs/source/install/config-cloudfront.rst

 1. Create an S3 bucket using your desired domain.
 In our example it will be mattermost.example.com.
 2. Enable static hosting for your S3 bucket.
-3. From the Mattermost distribution, upload the ``client`` directory to S3.
-Rename it to ``static``.
-You can use the AWS CLI command below from within the ``client`` directory.
-Note that the files are publicly readable, so be careful how you do it.
+3. From the Mattermost distribution, upload the ``client`` directory to S3 and rename it to ``static``.
+You can use the AWS CLI command below from within the ``client`` directory  to upload all the files to S3.
+The files must be publicly readable with the permission ``public-read``.

     ``aws s3 cp --acl public-read --recursive . s3://static.spinmint.com/static/``